anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-flask-intro.md

 @api.route('/<int:row>/<int:column>/')
 ```
     Try out changing your `get_cell` to be an API endpoint and then go to `your_url/api/0/1` to check that it's working.

+5. Once you have the API separated, you need to make sure to register it once (and only once) in your tests.
+This is also a good time to move that `test_client` creation and `load_data` to a `setUp` method to avoid code duplication if you hadn't already.
+Add the following to your `setUp` method to allow for testing your API routes:
+    ```python
+    if 'api' not in app.blueprints: #app.blueprints is a dictionary of registered Blueprints app.register_blueprint(api, url_prefix='/api') #if it's not already there, we add it
+    ```

 ## Applying to your project
 You're now all set to turn your command-line interface project into a Flask app.